klasak/push_swap/README.md

 I. Divide a decimal number by 2^digit (when digit = 1 for the last digit, 2 for the second last etc..)

-II. treat the current digit as 0 bit if the reminder falls into interval [0 : (2^digit)/2 - 1]
+II. treat the current digit as 0 bit if the remainder falls into interval [0 : (2^digit)/2 - 1]

 III. and as 1 otherwise.